AdobeDocs/analytics.en/help/components/classifications/sets/job-manager.md

 * **[!UICONTROL Classification Set]**.
 Select one or more classification sets to filter the classification jobs list.
 * **[!UICONTROL Completion Time]**.
 Select one of the possible values to filter the classification jobs list on completion time.
 * **[!UICONTROL Status]**.
-Select one of the possible values to filter the classification jobs list on status. |
+Select one of the possible values to filter the classification jobs list on status.
 * **[!UICONTROL Job Type]**.
-Select one of the possible values to filter the classification jobs list on job type. |
+Select one of the possible values to filter the classification jobs list on job type.
 * **[!UICONTROL Source]**.
-Select one of the possible values to filter the classification jobs list on source. |
+Select one of the possible values to filter the classification jobs list on source.

 Select ![Filter](/help/assets/icons/Filter.svg) **[!UICONTROL Hide filters]** to hide the filters panel.

-Note that he filters shown in the filters panel reflect the options for the classification jobs that are preloaded.
+Note that the filters shown in the filters panel reflect the options for the classification jobs that are preloaded.

 <!--